-It is the responsibility of the Academy administration and principal to make clear to students and staff that bullying o harassment in the school building, on school grounds, on the bus or school sanctioned transportation, or at school sponsored functions will not be tolerated.
+It is the responsibility of AIHS administration and principal to make clear to students and staff that bullying or harassment in the school building, on school grounds, on the bus or school sanctioned transportation, or at school sponsored functions will not be tolerated.
 The school principal or their designees shall be responsible for implementation of bullying prevention and intervention procedures, including investigating all charges of bullying, cyber bullying and/or retaliation.

-Violations of Academy policy and procedures will be addressed in conformance with existing disciplinary policies.
-In addition, all reporting, investigations and response shall be consistent with local, state and federal law regarding the anti-discrimination and the protection of civil and human rights, particularly for vulnerable populations including but not limited to GLBT youth.
-Consultation with Academy legal staff, and representatives of local, regional and state law enforcement and justice agencies may be required to ensure the rights of targets and perpetrators are maintained.
+Violations of AIHS policy and procedures will be addressed in conformance with existing disciplinary policies.
+In addition, all reporting, investigations and response shall be consistent with local, state and federal law regarding the anti-discrimination and the protection of civil and human rights, particularly for vulnerable populations including but not limited to LGBT youth.
+Consultation with AIHS legal staff, and representatives of local, regional and state law enforcement and justice agencies may be required to ensure the rights of targets and perpetrators are maintained.

-A. Reporting bullying or retaliation: An Academy staff member is required to report immediately to the principal or designee any instance of bullying or retaliation the staff member becomes aware of or witnesses.
+A. Reporting bullying or retaliation: An AIHS staff member is required to report immediately to the principal or designee any instance of bullying or retaliation the staff member becomes aware of or witnesses.

-Reports of bullying or retaliation my be made by staff, students, parents or guardians, or others, and may be oral or written, face-to-face, via telephone or by e-mail when he/she witnesses or becomes aware of conduct that may be bullying or retaliation.
+Reports of bullying or retaliation may be made by staff, students, parents or guardians, or others, and may be oral or written, face-to-face, via telephone or by e-mail when he/she witnesses or becomes aware of conduct that may be bullying or retaliation.
 The requirement to report to the principal or designee does not limit the authority of the staff member to respond to behavioral or disciplinary incidents consistent with school policies and procedures for behavior management and discipline.

-The Academy will make a variety of reporting resources available to the school community including, but not limited to, an Incident Reporting Form, a voicemail box, a dedicated mailing address, and an email address.
-Use of the Academy's Incident Reporting Form is not required as a condition for making a report.
+AIHS will make a variety of reporting resources available to the school community including, but not limited to, an Incident Reporting Form, a voicemail box, a dedicated mailing address, and an email address.
+Use of AIHS's Incident Reporting Form is not required as a condition for making a report.
 The school will:

-- Include a copy of the Incident Reporting Form in the beginning of the year packets for students. - Make the Incident Reporting Form available in the school's main office and counselor's office - Make the Incident Reporting Form available as an interactive form and as a downloadable document on the Academy website.
+- Include a copy of the Incident Reporting Form in the beginning of the year packets for students. - Make the Incident Reporting Form available in the school's main office and counselor's office - Make the Incident Reporting Form available as an interactive form and as a downloadable document on the AIHS website.

-At the beginning of each school year, the Academy will provide the school community, including administrators, staff, students and parents or guardians, with written notice of its policies for reporting acts of bullying and retaliation.
+At the beginning of each school year, AIHS will provide the school community, including administrators, staff, students and parents or guardians, with written notice of its policies for reporting acts of bullying and retaliation.
 A description of the reporting procedures and resources, including the name and contact information of the Principal or designee, will be incorporated into:

+- Student handbooks,

+- School-Parent/Guardian Contract

-- Student handbooks, - School-Parent/Guardian Compact - On school website - A1.
+- On school website

+A1.
 Reporting by staff: Any staff member that encounters an interaction that may be construed as bullying will first be asked to try to address the incident between the target(s) and aggressor(s).
 The staff member will then report the incident immediately to the principal or designee so the investigation process may begin.
-This initial report shall ideally include: - Date, time and location of the incident - Individuals involved and their roles (e.g. target, aggressor, bystander) - Information about if/how the incident is part of a pattern of - Any actions taken by the staff person to defuse the situation
+This initial report shall ideally include:

+- Date, time and location of the incident - Individuals involved and their roles (e.g. target, aggressor, bystander) - Information about if/how the incident is part of a pattern of - Any actions taken by the staff person to defuse the situation or guardians, and others who witness or become aware or become aware of an instance of bullying or retaliation involving a student to report it to the principal or designee.
+This may be done by telephone, face-to- face, by email, in writing, or anonymously.